kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 ### RxScala ###

-Asynchronous and event-based programs have been gaining a lot of popularity in the recent years.
-It used to be really challenging to write such programs but with the arrival of [Reactive Extensions](http://reactivex.io/) things have become much easier.
+Asynchronous and event-based programs have gained a lot of popularity in the recent years.
+It used to be really challenging to write such programs but with the arrival of the [Reactive Extensions](http://reactivex.io/) things became much easier.
 Quote below explains what are Reactive Extensions in short [Reactivex.io].

 > ReactiveX is a library for composing asynchronous and event-based programs by using observable sequences.
 >
 >It extends the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O.

-Reactive extensions have been implemented in many languages, including Scala in project [RxScala](http://reactivex.io/rxscala/).
+Reactive extensions have been implemented in many languages, also in Scala in project [RxScala](http://reactivex.io/rxscala/).
 What does it have to do with this post?
 This library makes heavy use of covariance and contravariance.
-Just look at two [`Observable`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable) and [`Observer`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observer) which are two most important types from this library.
-Those types are examined next and a new advanced concept of flipped classification is introduced.
+Take look at [`Observable`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable) and [`Observer`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observer) which are two most important types from this library.
+Those types are examined next and a new advanced concept called flipped classification is introduced.

 #### Flipped classification ####

 {% highlight scala %}
-trait Observable[+T] {
+// very simiplified version of Observable trait Observable[+T] {
   def subscribe(observer: Observer[T]): Subscription
   def map[R](func: T => R): Observable[R]